snikch/jquery.dirtyforms/README.md

 ```javascript
 $('form').dirtyForms();
 ```
-Existing solutions were not flexible enough, so Dirty Forms was created to support a wider range of scenarios including support for dynamically added inputs and forms, TinyMCE and CKEditor rich text editor "dirtyness" support, custom widget "dirtyness" support, interoperability with any dialog framework (or the browser's built-in dialog), a "stash" that can be used in cases where dialogs don't have stacking support and you want to have a form inside of a dialog, and correct handling of events to refire when the user decides to continue to an off-page destination.
+Existing solutions were not flexible enough, so Dirty Forms was created to support a wider range of scenarios including support for dynamically added inputs and forms, TinyMCE and CKEditor rich text editor "dirtyness" support, custom widget "dirtyness" support, interoperability with any dialog framework (or the browser's built-in dialog), a "stash" that can be used in cases where dialogs don't have stacking support and you want to have a form inside of a dialog, and correct handling of events to refire when the user decides to proceed to an off-page destination.

 ## Features